Asymptotics and zero behaviour of geometric polynomials: Introduction

 \section{Introduction}

-Geometric polynomials play a significant role in combinatorics, special functions, and analytic number theory.
-They form a distinguished sequence of polynomials characterized by their close connection to Stirling numbers of the second kind and to the structure of set partitions, making them a useful tool for encoding combinatorial information in algebraic form.
+Eulerian and Geometric polynomials play a significant role in combinatorics, special functions, and analytic number theory.
+They form a distinguished sequence of polynomials characterized by their close connection to the structure of set partitions, making them a useful tool for encoding combinatorial information in algebraic form.